William the Conqueror: Troubles at home and abroad

 Earl Ralph had secured control of the castle at Dol, and in September 1076 William advanced into Brittany and laid siege to the castle.
-King Philip of France later relieved the siege and defeated William at the Battle of Dol in 1076, forcing him to retreat back to Normandy.
+King Philip of France later relieved the siege and defeated William at the Battle of Dol in 1076, forcing him to retreat to Normandy.
 Although this was William's first defeat in battle, it did little to change things.
 An Angevin attack on Maine was defeated in late 1076 or 1077, with Count Fulk le Rechin wounded in the unsuccessful attack.
 More serious was the retirement of Simon de Crépy, the Count of Amiens, to a monastery.
 Before he became a monk, Simon handed his county of the Vexin over to King Philip.
 The Vexin was a buffer state between Normandy and the lands of the French king, and Simon had been a supporter of William.
 William was able to make peace with Philip in 1077 and secured a truce with Count Fulk in late 1077 or early 1078.

 In late 1077 or early 1078 trouble began between William and his eldest son, Robert.
-Although Orderic Vitalis describes it as starting with a quarrel between Robert and his two younger brothers, William and Henry, including a story that the quarrel was started when William and Henry threw water at Robert, it is much more likely that Robert was feeling powerless.
+Although Orderic Vitalis describes it as starting with a quarrel between Robert and his younger brothers William and Henry, including a story that the quarrel was started when William and Henry threw water at Robert, it is much more likely that Robert was feeling powerless.
 Orderic relates that he had previously demanded control of Maine and Normandy and had been rebuffed.
 The trouble in 1077 or 1078 resulted in Robert leaving Normandy accompanied by a band of young men, many of them the sons of William's supporters.
 Included among them were Robert of Belleme, William de Breteuil, and Roger, the son of Richard fitzGilbert.
-This band of young men went to the castle at Remalard, where they proceeded to raid into Normandy.
+This band went to the castle at Remalard, where they proceeded to raid into Normandy.
 The raiders were supported by many of William's continental enemies.
 William immediately attacked the rebels and drove them from Remalard, but King Philip gave them the castle at Gerberoi, where they were joined by new supporters.
 William then laid siege to Gerberoi in January 1079.
-After three weeks, the besieged forces sallied from the castle and managed to take the besiegers by surprise.
+After three weeks, the besieged forces sallied from the castle and took the besiegers by surprise.
 William was unhorsed by Robert and was only saved from death by an Englishman, Toki son of Wigod, who was himself killed.
 William's forces were forced to lift the siege, and the king returned to Rouen.
 By 12 April 1080, William and Robert had reached an accommodation, with William once more affirming that Robert would receive Normandy when he died.